typeofweb/react-with-observable/README.md

 [![npm bundle size (minified + gzip)](https://img.shields.io/bundlephobia/minzip/react-with-observable.svg)](https://www.npmjs.com/package/react-with-observable)

-`react-with-observable` is a component which allows you to use Observables declaratively.
+`react-with-observable`: use Observables declaratively in ️️React!

 * ✅ Supports any Observable implementation compatible with ECMAScript Observable (eg. **RxJS**)!
-* ✅ Inspired by `AsyncPipe` from Angular!
+* ✅ Inspired by the `AsyncPipe` from Angular!
-* ✅ Very extensible simply by composing Observable operators!
+* ✅ Very extensible by composing Observable operators!

-It handles subscribing and unsubscribing automatically, and, hence, you don't have to worry about memory leaks or updating state when new values come!
+It handles subscribing and unsubscribing automatically and, hence, you don't have to worry about memory leaks or updating state when new values come!

 Inspired by the `AsyncPipe` from Angular.
-Uses [`create-subscription`](https://github.com/facebook/react/tree/master/packages/create-subscription) under the hood.
+Uses React's [`create-subscription`](https://github.com/facebook/react/tree/master/packages/create-subscription) under the hood.

 ## Install
 ```javascript